-Your housing reservation will be made by Berklee, so you should not contact the residence to reserve a place.
+Your housing reservation will be made by Berklee.

-Collegiate Marina Real is a new luxury residence that opened in fall 2018.
-It offers incredible amenities and an unbeatable location by Valencia’s marina—just a few steps from the beach.
+Livensa Living (formerly known as Collegiate Marina Real) is a luxury residence that offers incredible amenities and an unbeatable location by Valencia’s marina—just a few steps from the beach.
 Each room has a private bathroom, kitchen facilities, and a mini fridge.